 LinkedIn Outreach Strategy: Avoid Ineffective Cold Messaging

-Cold messaging on LinkedIn often feels like casting a wide net into an empty sea.
-With a success rate of less than 1%, this approach rarely delivers meaningful results.
-For instance, Flybridge Venture revealed that only 1 in 60 deals originated from a cold introduction, underscoring the inefficiency of this method.
+Cold messaging on LinkedIn is often like casting a wide net into an empty sea.
+With a success rate of less than 1%, it rarely delivers meaningful deal flow.
+Flybridge Venture, for example, reported that only 1 in 60 deals came from a cold introduction, which highlights how inefficient this route is for investors.

 Instead of relying on cold messaging, consider the value of warm introductions.
 As highlighted by Del Johnson, warm connections are far more effective in building trust and opening doors.
 Personalized outreach, tailored to the recipient’s interests and needs, can significantly improve your chances of success.